MaximusXVIII/nerve-diary/README.md

 before going to bed, a little nerve pain like pins and needles in the hand and forearm. slight numbness in fingers

+Whilst sleeping, the intensity of pain and pins and needles greatly increased